-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+• What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-As detailed above, the filter of sector and normative exclusions and the minimum ESG rating of each company in the portfolio (5.5/10), induced emissions intensity and ESG controversy score are constraining elements of the investment strategy used to select investments as they reduce the investment universe.
+As detailed above, the filter of sector and normative exclusions and the minimum ESG rating of each company in the portfolio (4.0/10) are constraining elements of the investment strategy used to select investments as they reduce the investment universe.